-(i) Any other methods as determined by Ecology.
+(i) Any other methods as determined by ecology.

 (5) Site-specific information on website.
-For sites on the contaminated sites list and the no further action sites list, Ecology will make at least the following site-specific information publicly available on Ecology’s website:
+For sites on the contaminated sites list and the no further action sites list, ecology will make at least the following site-specific information publicly available on ecology’s website:

 (a) The site’s current listing and remedial action status identified under WAC 173-340-330;